PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework.md

 For more details on the Flow-Control system, see the [dedicated component page](psframework/flow-control.html).

+## Filters

+The filter system in PSFramework allows developers to implement their own filter expression syntaxes.
+This allows enabling users to define filter conditions in a user friendly manner.

++ Simple definition of condition logic
++ User-friendly authoring of filter expressions
++ Safe to use in data documents

+For more details on the Filter system, see the [dedicated component page](psframework/filters.html).

 ## Parameter Classes
 Parameter classes offer a more flexible way to accept user input.
 Since they move input interpretation and validation into the parameter binding, function-code also becomes cleaner to read.